-The following objectives collectively aim to balance development and preservation, ensuring that change and density are managed thoughtfully in the HCAs and are guided by the areas' unique character and historical significance.
+The following objectives collectively aim to balance development and preservation, ensuring that change and density are managed in general accordance with the Key Guidelines in the HCAs and are guided by the areas' unique character and historical significance.

 1. Preservation of Historic Places